nicolasdanelon/UnofficialDocs/source/extensibility/completions.rst

 	 * API-injected completions
 	 * Buffer contents

-However, the most explicit way Sublime Text provides you to feed it completions is by ``.sublime-completions`` files.
+However, the most explicit way Sublime Text provides you to feed it completions is by means of ``.sublime-completions`` files.
 This topic deals with the creation of a ``.sublime-completions`` file as well as with the interactions among all sources for completions.

 File Format